-It is entirely your decision to report* sexual abuse/assault to the police.
+It is entirely your decision to report* sexualized violence to the police.
 It is not uncommon to have mixed feelings or fear about making a police report.
 SSAIC can provide you with information and options for reporting.

 For more information on the process, please visit the Saskatoon Police Service website.

 If you do not want to make a report now, it is helpful to write down everything that you can remember about what happened to you.
 There is no statute of limitations on reporting sexual assault—you can report it to the police at any point in the future.

 *Exceptions: if a child is in need of protection, you have a duty to report to the Ministry of Social Services.
 Please review this information for Saskatchewan’s Duty to Report Child Abuse.